saadq/Materialize/README.md

 You can install this awesome theme through the [Package Control](https://packagecontrol.io/installation).

 1. Press <kbd>cmd/ctrl</kbd> + <kbd>shift</kbd> + <kbd>p</kbd> to open the command palette.
 2. Type *"install package"* and press enter.
-Then search for *"Material Theme"*
+Then search for *"Materialize"*

 # Manual installation

-1. Download the [latest release](https://github.com/equinusocio/material-theme/releases/latest), extract and rename the directory to **"Material Theme"**.
+1. Download the [latest release](https://github.com/equinusocio/material-theme/releases/latest), extract and rename the directory to **"Materialize"**.
 2. Move the directory inside your sublime `Packages` directory. **(Preferences > Browse packages...)**